espressif/esp-hosted/docs/Getting_started.md

 python test.py
 ```

-first run `./rpi_init.sh` to compile and insert ESP32 host driver on rpi.
+Go to `host/host_control/` folder and run `./rpi_init.sh` to compile and insert ESP32 host driver on rpi.
 This script also creates `/dev/esps0` which is used as a WLAN/BT/BLE control interface.

 There are six python scripts for station connect to AP, station disconnect from AP ,start softAP, stop softAP, scan available APs and list stations connected to softAP.